Hangor S-131

 Hangor S-131 is a Pakistani historical drama telefilm produced by iDream Entertainment and released on ARY Digital on 26 December 2021.
 It is written by Saji Gul and directed by Saqib Khan.
-The telefilm is based on a thrilling sea encounter inspired from the real incidents of 1971 Indo-Pak War.
-The film features Zahid Ahmed, Saba Qamar, Affan Waheed, Dur-e-Fishan Saleem, Hammad Shoaib, Arez Ahmed and Shehzad Sheikh in leading roles.
-The trailer of the film was released on 9 December 2021.
+The telefilm is based on a sea encounter inspired from the real incidents of 1971 Indo-Pak War.
+The film features Zahid Ahmed, Saba Qamar, Affan Waheed, Dur-e-Fishan Saleem, Hammad Shoaib, Arez Ahmed and Shahzad Sheikh in leading roles.